adamaaronson/penguin-time/DEVELOPMENT.md

 - **Thanksgiving Break** Decided on desert theme
 - **12/02/19** Created sprites for penguin, sand, and cacti
 - **12/03/19** Added ofxTexturePacker addon, created spritesheet XML, and implemented different types of blocks
+- **12/04/19** Added different blocks to display and implemented death and respawning